 Education: Consider student retention rates, tuition from homebound students, and reduced substitute teacher costs.

-Purchasing a telepresence robot is straightforward with several options:
+Purchasing a telepresence robot is straightforward with several options available through manufacturers and authorized retailers.

 Direct from Manufacturers